 How to know if God is calling me? — Overcoming fear

-Perhaps the idea of the priesthood has at times crossed your mind, but fear drives it away:
+Perhaps the idea of the priesthood has crossed your mind at some point, but fear pushes it away:

 - Fear of commitment